cfshi/coronavirus/MREB.app.md

 # 8/1 Describe concisely and in plain language the study background of the proposed research project
 (e.g., context of the research, previous research, importance of this area of study, etc.).

-The interactions between health communication and public behaviour is crucial in controlling COVID-19 and has not yet been evaluated.
+Effective communication during health crises is crucial as the experiences of SARS and other flu outbreaks in the past shown.
+The interactions between health communication and public behaviour is critical in controlling COVID-19 and has not yet been fully researched.
 Understanding public attitudes, disease knowledge and behaviour has the potential to improve the control of transmission of COVID-19 and of future outbreaks.

-__CS__:  I don’t think citation is common in an MREB application, we just describe “in plain language” as suggested.

-__JD__: I don't know if you need a formal citation, but it says "previous research".
-The text "has not yet been evaluated" seems naive.
-Maybe there's a better way to say that?

 # 8.2 Describe concisely and in plain language the specific purpose / research question for the proposed study.